asatpathy314/spotify-app/README.md

 List the main features of your project.
 Highlight any unique or noteworthy functionalities.
 ### Forum

 #### Forum Creation and Listing:

 -Users can create new forums with a name.
 -Display a list of available forums for users to choose from.

 #### Post Creation and Listing:

 -Users can create new posts within a selected forum with a title and description.
 -Display a list of posts for a selected forum.

 #### Commenting System:

 -Users can add comments to a selected post.
 -Display comments associated with a post.

 #### Like Functionality:

--Users can like posts and comments, which updates the like count in real-time.
+- Users can like posts and comments, which updates the like count in real-time.
 -The likes are persisted in the database and updated optimistically on the client side.

 #### Data Fetching and State Management:

--Efficient data fetching with axios to interact with your Express backend.
+- We use the useContext to hook to store the user's Spotify API token in local storage.
--Management of loading states to provide feedback to users.
+- In all other cases we use useEffect() hooks to fetch and cache data from the API.

 ## How to Extend the Project